pvigier/pvigier.github.io-jekyll/_posts/2018-02-09-dependency-graph.md

 # Circular dependencies

-Fistly, let us be clear about what is a circular dependencies.
+Fistly, let us be clear about what is a circular dependency.

 Suppose that you have two classes A and B. If A uses B and conversely then there is a circular dependency.
-However, the circular dependency maybe more subtle.
+However, the circular dependency maybe subtler.
 For instance, it may be A that uses B that uses C that uses A.

-In C++, if a file "A.h" includes "B.h" then "B.h" can not include "A.h".
+In C++, if a file "A.h" includes "B.h" then "B.h" cannot include "A.h".
 The only way for B to use A is to forward declare A, use pointers or references on A in the header and finally include "A.h" in "B.cpp".

 For example, these three files should compile successfully.